Skip to main content

 Does Ethical Culture accept the idea of a god?

 Ethical Culture is non-theistic and humanist in emphasis, and members are not committed to any theology.
-We leave belief in a deity up to the individual.
+We leave belief in a deity up to each individual.

 Our Affiliations